zerolawtech/ZAP-Tech/docs/modules.rst

 Settings Hooks and Tags
 -----------------------

+Modules can be designed to modify their own active hook points and tag settings as they progress through different stages of functionality.
+Avoiding unnecessary external calls from hook points to modules that are no longer relevent helps keep gas costs down.

-The following methods are used to modify hook and tag settings for a module.
+The following methods are used to modify hook and tag settings.
 These methods may only be called from the module while it is active.

 .. method:: Modular.setHook(bytes4 _sig, bool _active, bool _always)